 You simply can't do it.
-Because the place in which you find God will always be, as to this world, lonely.
+Because the place you find God will always be, as to this world, lonely.
 You are necessarily going to become a stranger and a sojourner here.
-But you take up residency somewhere else, and you're not left without comfort.
+But you take up residency somewhere else.
+And you're not left without comfort.
 It's just that that comfort consists in something that is more refined and more pure.
-And you're left here, muddling through with people who will not understand you and who will think you are eccentric.
-They'll misjudge your motives.
-They'll misjudge your heart.
-They'll misjudge your ambition.
-They'll misjudge everything there is about you.
-And Christ said, Rejoice and be exceedingly happy, for so persecuted they the prophets before you (see Matthew 5:12; see also Matthew 3:14 RE).
+And you are left here, muddling through with people who will not understand you, and who will think you are eccentric.
+They will misjudge your motives.
+They will misjudge your heart.
+They will misjudge your ambition.
+They will misjudge everything there is about you.
+Christ said, "Rejoice and be exceedingly happy.
+For so persecuted they the prophets before you."

-If you're hoping to be understood in this world...
-It really helps if you are a trial attorney because everything I say in court is opposed.
+It really helps if you are a trial attorney.
+Everything I say in court is opposed.
 Everything I write has an opposition.
-Every proposition that I advance, someone else is saying, "No, no, no!
+Every proposition I advance there is someone saying, "No, no, no!
 He's wrong, he's wrong, he's wrong!"
-And so I live in that world, and I frankly don't care what people want to offer as an argument against anything I advance.
-The only thing that is necessary for me to do is to declare in plainness the things that I believe and the things that I know to be true.
+I live in that world, and I frankly don't care what people want to offer as an argument against anything I advance.
+The only thing that is necessary for me to do is to declare in plainness, the things I believe and the things I know to be true.
 And then the burden shifts to you.
 You judge the matter.
 You decide it.
-And if you decide it right, and it doesn't...
-Forget about me.
-Decide the matter right.
-You will be saved.
+And if you decide it right, (and forget about me) if you decide the matter right, you will be saved.
 And if you decide the matter wrong, you will be damned.
 It's the matter and not me.
-So, you have to arise.
-In verse 3 it talks about:

-Having the assurance that they were pursuing a course which was agreeable to the will of God, they were enabled to take, not only the spoiling of their goods, and the wasting of their substance, joyfully, but also to suffer death in its most horrid forms; knowing (not merely believing) that when this earthly house of their tabernacle was dissolved, they had a building of God, a house not made with hands, eternal in the heavens.
-(Lectures on Faith 6:3)

-That's why Joseph could say, as he did, that he left with a conscience void of offense against God or any man-going as a sheep to the slaughter (see Teachings of the Prophet Joseph Smith, p.
-379).
+In verse 3 it says: "Having the assurance that they were pursuing a course which was agreeable to the will of God, they were enabled to take, not only the spoiling of their goods, and the wasting of their substance, joyfully, but also to suffer death in its most horrid forms; knowing (not merely believing) that when this earthly house of their tabernacle was dissolved, they had a building of God, a house not made with hands, eternal in the heavens."
+[That's why Joseph could say as he did, that he left with a conscience void of offense against God or any man...going as a sheep to the slaughter.
 But he was okay with it.
-He was okay with it: Such was, and always will be, the situation of the saints of God, that unless they have an actual knowledge that the course they are pursuing is according to the will of God, they will grow weary in their minds, and faint (Lectures on Faith 6:4).

-That's the problem with many of us.
-We grow weary in our minds and faint because we don't know that the course we're pursuing is according to God.
+He was okay with it.
+Verse 4:] "Such was, and always will be, the situation of the saints of God, that unless they have an actual knowledge that the course they are pursuing is according to the will of God they will grow weary in their minds, and faint;" That's the problem with many of us.
+We grow weary in our minds and faint because we don't know that the course we are pursuing is according to God.
 Don't grow weary.
 Stay on that course.
-I have the absolute conviction that much of the stuff that we plague ourselves with, and think is such a heavy burden of sin, is because our minds are occupied with the wrong stuff.
-Study the things of God and fill yourself with light-and how quickly it is that all the rest of that stuff will simply dissolve away and evaporate.
-President Boyd Packer said you can fix behavior a lot more quickly by studying doctrine than you can by studying behavior (see 'Little Children,' Ensign, Nov.
-1986, 17).
+I have the absolute conviction that the much of the stuff that we plague ourselves with, and think is such a heavy burden of sin is because our minds are occupied with the wrong stuff.
+Study the things of God and fill yourself with light and see how quickly it is that all the rest of that stuff will simply dissolve away and evaporate.
+President Boyd Packer said that you can fix behavior a lot more quickly by studying doctrine then you can by studying behavior.